myra5hik/SplitWeasley/README.md

 }
 ```

-The view delegates the respective logic to `LimitedFractionDigitInputProxy`, which is designed for binding TextFields to an underlying numeric value without the need to use formatters, thereby providing optimal UX.
+The view delegates the respective logic to [LimitedFractionDigitInputProxy](https://github.com/myra5hik/SplitWeasley/blob/main/SplitWeasley/SplitWeasley/UI/Helpers/LimitedFractionDigitInputProxy.swift), which is designed for binding TextFields to an underlying numeric value without the need to use formatters, thereby providing optimal UX.
 The proxy exposes bindable get/set accessors for both `String` and `Decimal`, maintaining an appropriate state for both variables, regardless of the direction of mutation.
 SwiftUI's `TextField` can then be bound to the `String`, and the `Decimal` can be used for further business logic.

 - It limits the input to a specified number of decimal places (`roundingScale`).
 - It allows trailing zeros and a trailing decimal separator in appropriate cases, up to the specified rounding scale.